• Skip to primary navigation

 Magic milk experiment to demonstrate surface tension

-Another surface tension experiment is where you make a shape on the surface of the water with cocktail sticks and drop some washing-up liquid in the centre to force the sticks apart.
+Another idea for a surface tension experiment is to make a shape on the surface of the water with cocktail sticks and drop some washing-up liquid in the centre to force the sticks apart.

-Try filling a bowl half full with water and carefully placing a paperclip on the top, so it floats.
-Mix a little washing-up liquid in a cup with water and gently pour it into the bowl; the paper clip will sink as the water can no longer support the weight of the paper clip after the washing-up liquid disrupts the surface tension of the water.
+Try filling a bowl half full with water and carefully placing a paper clip on the top, so it floats.
+Mix a little washing-up liquid in a cup with water and gently pour it into the bowl.
+The paper clip will sink as the water can no longer support its weight after the washing-up liquid disrupts the surface tension of the water.

 Science concepts